Joan Jett: 1990s

-Jett's next album was The Hit List, which was an album consisting of cover songs.
+Jett's next studio album was The Hit List, which was an album consisting of cover versions.
 In 1990, the Blackhearts had a song on Days of Thunders soundtrack, "Long Live the Night", written by Jett with Randy Cantor and Michael Caruso.
-Her 1991 release, Notorious, which featured the Replacements' Paul Westerberg and former Billy Idol bass player Phil Feit, was the last with Sony/CBS, as Jett switched to Warner Bros.
-In 1993, Jett and Laguna released Flashback, a compilation of various songs on their own Blackheart Records.
-In 1994, the Blackhearts released the well-received Pure and Simple, which featured tracks written with Babes in Toyland's Kat Bjelland, L7's Donita Sparks and Bikini Kill's Kathleen Hanna.
+Her 1991 release, Notorious, which featured the Replacements' Paul Westerberg and former Billy Idol bassist Phil Feit, was the last with Sony and CBS, as Jett switched to Warner Bros.
+In 1993, Jett and Laguna released Flashback, a compilation album of various songs on their own Blackheart Records.
+In 1994, the Blackhearts released the well-received studio album Pure and Simple, which featured tracks written with Babes in Toyland's Kat Bjelland, L7's Donita Sparks and Bikini Kill's Kathleen Hanna.

-Jett returned to producing for the band Circus Lupus in 1992 and again, in 1994, for Bikini Kill.
-This recording was the New Radio +2 vinyl 7-inch EP for which she also played and sang back-up vocals.
-A CD single of "Let's Do It" featuring Jett and Westerberg was also released during this time, and appeared in the song credits for the movie Tank Girl.
+Jett returned to producing for the post-hardcore band Circus Lupus in 1992 and again, in 1994, for Bikini Kill.
+This recording was the New Radio +2 vinyl 7-inch extended play (EP) for which she also played and sang back-up vocals.
+A CD single of "Let's Do It" featuring Jett and Westerberg was also released during this time, and appeared in the song credits for the post-apocalyptic science fiction film Tank Girl (1995).

 In 1997, Jett was featured on the We Will Fall: The Iggy Pop Tribute album.
-She performed a cover of the Johnny O'Keefe song "Wild One" (or "Real Wild Child").
-Jett is a guest artist on Marky Ramone and the Intruders' 1999 album The Answer to Your Problems? on the track "Don't Blame Me".
-She is a guest vocalist on Peaches' album Impeach My Bush on the tracks "Boys Wanna Be Her" and "You Love It".
+She performed a cover version of the Johnny O'Keefe song "Wild One" (or "Real Wild Child").
+Jett is a guest artist on Marky Ramone and the Intruders' second and final studio album The Answer to Your Problems?
+(1999), on the track "Don't Blame Me".
+She is a guest vocalist on Canadian singer Peaches' fourth studio album Impeach My Bush (2006) on the tracks "Boys Wanna Be Her" and "You Love It".

-In the 1990s she appeared in the independent films The Sweet Life and Boogie Boy.
-In 1992, she was a guest star in "Free Fall", a first-season episode of TV's Highlander: The Series.
+In the 1990s she appeared in the independent films The Sweet Life (2003) and Boogie Boy (1998).
+In 1992, she was a guest star in "Free Fall", a first-season episode of the science fantasy action-adventure television series Highlander: The Series.
 In 1997, she appeared on the sitcom Ellen, in the episode "Hello Muddah, Hello Faddah", performing the title song.